Gaychou/tojs/readme.md

 ## About

-  to.js is a small JavaScript library making CSS3 backed animation extremely simple , elegant and powerful.  ==>[demo](http://htmlcssjs.duapp.com/tojs/)
+  to.js is a small JavaScript library making animation extremely simple , elegant and powerful.  ==>[demo](http://htmlcssjs.duapp.com/tojs/)

 ## Installation